CSolution Project Structure

 External Tools and Build Order

 The executes: node integrates CMake scripts, projects, and external tools.
-The input: and output: list typically refers to files and therefore defines the build order of projects:
+The input: and output: list typically refers to files and therefore define the build order of projects:

-• When input: contains files that are the output of a cproject.yml this project part is build first.
+input:contains files that are the output of acproject.yml, this project part is built first. - When

-• When output: contains files that are the input of a cproject.yml the execute: node is build first.
+output:contains files that are the input of acproject.yml, theexecute:node is built first.

 Example:

-The KeyGenerator tool builds the file keys.c which is added as source file: in other projects.
+The KeyGenerator tool builds the file keys.c, which is added as a source file: for other projects.
 Using cbuild My.csolution.yml [--context-set] starts the build process of the application and runs the KeyGenerator before building projects that use the source file keys.c as input.

 Note